 - Loud music to keep evil spirits at bay

 An Irish wake is often associated with loud music being played.
 This was originally because in the olden days, people believed playing loud music would keep evil spirits at bay.
 In addition to this, it was an opportunity to confirm whether the deceased was really dead.
 If not, they believed the loud music would wake them up.

 - Nine states require you to hire a funeral director

-In the U.S, all fifty states, except for nine, are free to conduct funerals on their own without being required to hire the services of a funeral director.
-These nine states include Connecticut, Illinois, Florida, Indiana, Michigan, New Jersey, New York, Louisiana, and Nebraska.
+In all nine of the fifty states in the U.S. you are free to conduct funerals on your own without needing to hire the services of a funeral director.
+The nine states that require a funeral director include Connecticut, Illinois, Florida, Indiana, Michigan, New Jersey, New York, Louisiana, and Nebraska.

-- A wooden casket isn’t your only option
+- A wooden or steel casket isn’t your only option